celestiaorg/CIPs/cips/cip-tx-limits.md

 ## Abstract

-This CIP proposes to set limits for the number of PFB and non-PFB messages per block and set the limit for transaction size.
-Concretely, the proposal is to set the limits to 600 PFBs and 200 non-PFB transactions per block and set the transaction size limit to 2MiB.
-Setting PFB and non-PFB limits is not consensus-breaking, but setting the transaction size limit is.
+This CIP proposes to set limits for the number of PayForBlobs (PFBs) messages and non-PFBs messages per block and set the limit for transaction size.
+The proposal is to set the limits to 600 PFBs messages and 200 non-PFBs messages per block and set the transaction size limit to 2MiB.
+Setting PFB and non-PFBs limits is not consensus-breaking.
+Setting the transaction size limit is consensus-breaking.

 ## Specification

-1. The number of PFBs per block is limited to 600 by setting `PFBTransactionCap` to 600. `PFBTransactionCap` is the maximum number of PFB messages a block can contain.
+1. The number of PFBs per block is limited to 600 by setting `MaxPFBMessages` to 600. `MaxPFBMessages` is the maximum number of PFB messages a block can contain.

-1. The number of non-PFB transactions per block is limited to 200 by setting `NonPFBTransactionCap` to 200. `NonPFBTransactionCap` is the maximum number of SDK messages, aside from PFBs, that a block can contain.
+1. The number of non-PFBs messages per block is limited to 200 by setting `MaxNonPFBMessages` to 200. `MaxNonPFBMessages` is the maximum number of SDK messages, aside from PFBs, that a block can contain.

 1. It's important to note that these limits are not strictly enforced.
-While they are defined by the `celestia-app` implementation, a validator could potentially modify the `PrepareProposal` logic, run a custom binary, and produce blocks that exceed the specified limits for PFB or non-PFB transactions.
+While they are defined by the `celestia-app` implementation, a validator could potentially modify the `PrepareProposal` logic, run a custom binary, and produce blocks that exceed the specified limits for PFB or non-PFBs transactions.

 1. The size of a transaction is limited to 2MiB by setting `MaxTxSize` to 2097152, which is 2MiB in bytes.
 From version v3 and above, in `CheckTx`, `PrepareProposal`, and `ProcessProposal`, each transaction's size is checked against the `appconsts.MaxTxSize` threshold.
 This ensures that transactions over the limit are rejected or excluded at all stages, from initial submission to execution.